 - 3 years tax returns (personal and corporate)

 - a personal financial statement for all owners

 - business financial statements for the past 2 years as well as a current year to date statement (within 90 days)

 - schedule of outstanding debt

 - details of any owner’s equity investment in the business

 - projections for future operations

 SBAC will help you through the paper work and placement.
 We can make it easy.

 Your credit score is an important part of a successful application.
 An SBAC professional will review your credit report with you to evaluate any mitigating circumstances associated with derogatory reports.

-Some loan programs are “no fee,” others are fee-based.
-If there are fees associated with your loan, SBAC will disclose all cost prior to funding.
+All loan programs are fee-based, with the fees varying from 1% – 2%.
+SBAC will disclose all cost prior to funding.

 SBAC offers only loans.
 No grants are available from SBAC.